National Certificate of Educational Achievement (NCEA)

 The National Certification of Educational Achievement (NCEA) is currently in the midst of change and Rathkeale College endorses these changes that provide a greater degree of academic discrimination.
 We are particularly mindful of the need to recognise both the qualification and individual subject achievement with Merit and Excellence endorsements.

-Students at Rathkeale are expected to enter all assessments associated with any course of study has been agreed with their Dean and teacher/HOD.
+Students at Rathkeale are expected to complete all assessments once a course of study has been agreed with their Dean and teacher/HOD.

-The Student Handbook outlines the policies of Rathkeale College and Senior College relating to NCEA.
-Of particular interest will be sections on
+The NCEA Student Handbook outlines the policies of Rathkeale College and Senior College relating to NCEA.
+Of particular interest are sections on

 - Fees/Financial Assistance